Faithful-Resource-Pack/CompliBot/README.md

 ## Translating:

 Many messages shown throughout the bot can be translated into users' native languages for easier usage.
-Our translation service is powered by Crowdin, and you can start translating there: https://faithful.crowdin.com/complibot.
-If you're a native speaker of a language that hasn't been done yet, click on the language in the list and click on the JSON files that are translatable.
+Our translation service is powered by Crowdin, [and you can start translating there](https://faithful.crowdin.com/complibot) by clicking on your language in the list.
+All languages that Discord supports should be listed there.